 Kodrina Green iDensity is a new sustainable city model.
 It combines the local roots of the complex city of Prishtina and its great historical value as well as its beautiful surrounding landscape.
 With a great variety of housing and green spaces, Green iDensity is a new way of living in a city while staying connected with nature.

 State Garden Show Emscherland 2020, Essen (Germania), 2015

 Service: Development of a feasibility study for the application to The National Garden Show 2020

-- Area size: 122 ha
+Area size: 122 ha

-The aim of the project was the development of a feasibility study as the basis for the joint application of the cities of Herten, Recklinghausen, Herne and Castrop-Rauxel for a national garden show in 2020.
+The aim of the project is the development of a feasibility study as the basis for the joint application of the cities of Herten, Recklinghausen, Herne and Castrop-Rauxel for a national garden show in 2020.
 The central theme of the National Garden Show Emscherland 2020 is the development of a "Blue-Green Belt" along the river Emscher and across four cities.
-The study conveys the importance of the newly created green infrastructure as an example for the Emscher Valley.
+The study conveys the importance of the newly created green infrastructure as an example of the Emscher Valley.
 It also supports a step-by-step development with the advancing Emscher conversion from its source to the estuary.

 The entire planning concept is based on a permanent upgrading of the urban and landscape areas along the river Emscher, as well as its links with surrounding districts and its connection to regional open space concepts and route systems.
 Furthermore, the study will present the long-term reconstruction of the Emscher system at the public National Garden Show Emscherland 2020.